 Overdose is preventable: know the signs

-An overdose is a toxic amount of one or more substances that stop the body from working
+You can help by understanding the signs of an overdose, which is a toxic amount of one or more substances that stop the body from working properly.

 • Person is not moving or responsive